You might have spent years in college preparing for a career. Or maybe you started a job out of high school and worked your way up to management.

 A 2018 Gallup survey supports those findings and reports almost 1 in 4 of the 7,500 full-time employees responding to the survey felt burned out at work all or most of the time.
 Another 40% of them feel burned out at least some of the time.

-When stress becomes chronic and results in job burnout, it’s not just the employee suffering.
+When stress becomes chronic and results in severe exhaustion, it’s not just the employee suffering.

 Job burnout costs American companies an estimated $300 billion a year in: